etaletovic/graphql-demo/README.md

 # graphql-demo
-My take on graphql demo
+My take on graphql demo with .Net Core

+Work in progress...